Queensland Motion Analysis Centre

 Currently, there is no motion analysis of children available in Queensland until they are four years old.
 QMAC hopes to develop the first three-dimensional model of a baby internationally.

 “In premature babies, there could be a problem early, but there is no facility to identify that at the moment and if they have to wait until they are four it could be too late.
 If we can identify the problem and teach physio to the mum or other interventions they will do better early – treatment is critical in the early stages.”

 Dr Grote said they would also be able to help burns patients recover quicker.

 “We need to understand the burns patients’ pathophysiology,” she said.
 “No matter where the burn is you get altered gait so it could be a programming problem.”

 The benefits of motion analysis to patients of all kinds – accident victims, stroke patients, multiple sclerosis, amputees, haematology, the elderly – are endless.

 It will cost around $330,000 to establish the QMAC lab at RWBH.
-Robert Bird Group is a proud supporter of QMAC and have pledged to sponsor the lab for the next four years.
+Robert Bird Group is a proud supporter of QMAC and has pledged to sponsor the lab for the next four years.
 However, further funding is required.
-If you would like to suppport QMAC and their ground-breaking research, please donate here.